LukasGamard/YACRAF-calculator/README.md

 3. Add an offset that is added after the scalar is applied (see (10))

 `Attributes` can be added as inputs (connecting them) to the `Input` block by first right clicking on the corresponding `Attribute` and then left or right clicking the `Input` block, creating a `Connection` between the two, as shown by (9) in the above figure.

+Some mathematical operations are dependent on the order of their inputs.
+In such cases, the `Connections` will automatically be graphically enumerated.

 ##### Connection